Tantrums? Power struggles? . . . Oh, you must have a toddler

-Almost every parent has been there, or at least looked on with sympathy as a fellow parent navigates the tricky terrain that is the checkout lane candy shelf.
+Almost every parent has had to confront a toddler’s grocery store meltdown or at least watched with sympathy as a fellow parent navigates the tricky candy terrain of the checkout lane.

 “The first time a toddler gets overpowered or doesn’t get their way, he may react by having a tantrum.
 Initially, he may not notice the reaction because he is overpowered, but then he does notice how his parent reacts.
 But as he learns to control his strong emotions he can also control his tantrums.

-“Children become very competent at regulating their tempers; they learn how, when and where they are able to turn a tantrum on and off,” Stadtler says.
+“Children become very competent at regulating their tempers.
+They learn how, when and where they are able to turn a tantrum on and off,” Stadtler says.

-“If the child is having a tantrum in the grocery store, for example, use a positive model to calm him down.
-Go up and hug him and say ‘I know it’s so hard to come here and not want to take home candy,’ or cookies or whatever it is he’s crying for.
+“If the child is having a tantrum in the grocery store, for example, use a positive model to calm him down," Dr. Brazelton said.
+"Hug him and say, ‘I know it’s so hard to come here and not want to take home candy,’ or cookies or whatever it is he’s crying for.
 Calm him down that way.
 And he’ll likely stop crying and think about it, and talk it out a bit.”

-“Kids practice their behavior, and what they’ve learned during the day, while they sleep,” Stadtler says.
+“Kids practice their behavior and what they’ve learned during the day while they sleep,” Stadtler says.
 “For example, children practice pulling to standing in light sleep.
 When they become very imaginative in the day, they may dream at night.
 Parents may wonder why their child is waking at night.
 Rather than thinking their child is learning something new, they may wonder if the child is sick or something happened that day to disturb their child.”